-Each batch of coffee is expertly roasted in small batches which allows each bean the time attention it deserves.
+Each batch of coffee is expertly roasted in small batches, which allows each bean the time and attention it deserves.

 Where to Buy Coffee Beans?

 Just one small problem, where to buy coffee beans?
-Where’s the best place and should I order coffee online or buy from my local supermarket?
+Where’s the best place, and should I order coffee online or buy it from my local supermarket?

 Decisions, decisions.
 Buying your coffee beans from the wrong place could leave a bitter taste in your mouth and might just send you running back to that instant coffee you’d been brewing with before!

-In this article, I’m going to hold your hand and help you to decipher those geeky coffee labels, tell you what to look for when buying whole bean coffee, plus I’ll throw in a few pointers about where you can go to find the best coffee.
+In this article, I’m going to hold your hand and help you to decipher those geeky coffee labels and tell you what to look for when buying whole-bean coffee.
+Plus, I’ll throw in a few pointers about where you can go to find the best coffee.
 So if you haven’t already, grab a large cup of your favorite coffee, sit back and let’s crack on.

 Always Buy Whole Bean

-Buying whole coffee beans ensures that you’re going to get the best tasting and freshest coffee you can get your hands on (unless you plan on roasting your own).
-The wholes beans will still have their goodness trapped inside and have yet to be affected by oxidation (coffee beans and air, not a good combination).
+Buying whole coffee beans ensures that you’re going to get the best-tasting and freshest coffee you can get your hands on (unless you plan on roasting your own).
+The whole beans will still have their goodness trapped inside and have yet to be affected by oxidation (coffee beans and air are not a good combination).